ZafranSY/studysyncc/README.md

 ## Acknowledgments

 - **University of Technology Malaysia (UTM):** For inspiration and support.
-- **Perl Community:** For the Mojolicious framework and related documentation.
+- **Perl Community:** For the Mojolicious framework and robust documentation.
-- **Vue.js Community:** For continuous improvements to the frontend ecosystem.
+- **Vue.js Community:** For continuous improvements in the frontend ecosystem.
 ```

 ---

-This README now provides clear instructions for setting up both the backend and front end, including Docker-based MariaDB configuration, Perl dependency installation, and Vue.js development steps.
-You can adjust paths and commands as needed for your environment.
+This version uses a cleaner layout, precise instructions, and improved wording so that anyone can easily set up and run the project without confusion.
+Adjust any paths or configuration details as needed for your specific environment.